 In the context of the Task Force for Climate Related Financial Disclosures (TCFD), how to implement the recommendations is a question we’re being frequently asked.
 As consultants, we often and justifiably spend a large amount of time on the ‘what’ and ‘why’.
 However, this time it’s different.
-The general concept is nothing new; to quote the CDSB, “it is about enhanced disclosure, not more disclosure”.
+The general concept is nothing new, to quote the CDSB: “It is about enhanced disclosure, not more disclosure”.

-So now, as we engage with corporates and move on to the ‘how’, we are starting to see trends in perceived barriers and sources of confusion that we feel can be easily overcome.
+As we engage with corporates and move on to the ‘how’, we are starting to see trends in perceived barriers and sources of confusion that we feel can be easily overcome.

-1. Scenario analysis: Sounds complicated
+1. Scenario analysis

 Scenarios are not about accurately predicting the future, they are just a range of potential ‘stories’.
 Yes, it helps if they are grounded in credible data, and yes, it’s important to ensure assumptions are prudent and can be justified.
 But really, this is something many companies are doing in non-climate change contexts already.

 The chance to get your business case heard

 Many assume that the interest will be more in the risks.
 After all, you have an ERM system, a ‘robust’ risk matrix that is ‘updated’ every quarter.
 You may have even made an attempt to quantify risks where possible.
 Of course you’re going to want to show this off.
 But what about the opportunities?

 Companies commonly just reverse the risk already disclosed and state that, if well managed, it may present a commercial opportunity of equal and opposite (or sometimes greater) value.
 Plus, the risk disclosures can take a long time to disclose and get sign off, which may take the edge off the level of effort you have left for opportunities.